Why Windows Vista Ended Up Being a Mess - Slashdot

 Really from the company that's actively pro active in sabatoging privacy and people owning their own software via UWP?
 So much so that Gabe at Valve wouldn't let the new age of empires onto steam because of the windows store and UWP issue.

-legacy of trust (Score:5, Informative)
+legacy of trust (Score:4, Informative)

 How MS played the incompatibility card against DR-DOS [theregister.co.uk]